fstpackage/fstcore/README.md

 ## Contact

-Questions, ideas and issues can be best reported in the [fst package repository](https://github.com/fstpackage/fst).
+Questions, ideas and issues can be reported in the [fst package repository](https://github.com/fstpackage/fst).